 JFK’s Final Moments

 President John F. Kennedy, Jackie Kennedy and Texas governor John Connally ride through Dallas moments before Kennedy was assassinated, Nov.
 22, 1963.
 Kennedy was shot twice, Connally in the chest, wrist and thigh.
-A 10-month investigation led by the Warren Commission concluded, in September 1964, that a lone gunman was the culprit; but 50 years later, many doubts remain in the American public’s mind.
+A 10-month investigation led by the Warren Commission concluded, in September 1964, that a lone gunman was the culprit; but many doubts remain in the American public’s mind.

 Please forgive us, this gallery is really popular.